-404 Biochemistry I (3) (Prerequisite: 202 and one semester of biology or permission of department) F. Chemistry of biologically important processes at the molecular level: the chemistry and metabolism of carbohydrates, proteins, and lipids and the action of vitamins, hormones, and enzymes.
+- 403 Advanced Synthesis and Characterization Laboratory (2:6) (Prerequisite: Chem 301; Corequisite Chem 402 or permission of department) S. This laboratory-only course provides hands-on instruction in the synthesis, purification, and characterization of micro and macromolecular inorganic and organic chemical systems.
+Emphasis will also be placed on applications in the modern world.
+Materials to be synthesized and studied include inorganic and organic polymers, organometallic compounds, macromolecular materials, and nanoparticles. - 404 Biochemistry I (3) (Prerequisite: 202 and one semester of biology or permission of department) F. Chemistry of biologically important processes at the molecular level: the chemistry and metabolism of carbohydrates, proteins, and lipids and the action of vitamins, hormones, and enzymes. - 405 Advanced Organic Chemistry (3) (Prerequisite: 202 or permission of department) Pericyclic reactions including electrocylic, cycloaddition/cycloreversion, and sigmatropic reactions.
+Linear Free-Energy Relationships.
+Modern Techniques in NMR Spectroscopy including polarization transfer and two-dimensional methods.
+Analysis of two multi-step syntheses of the natural product Periplanone B. - 407 Introduction to Polymer Science (3) (Prerequisite: 202 or permission of department) Emphasis on polymer synthesis, characterization and structure/property relationships; addition and stepgrowth polymerizations; glass transition temperature; copolymers; the amorphous and crystalline states; mechanical properties. - 408 Biochemistry II (3) (Prerequisite: 301 and 404 or permission of department; Corequisite: 302) AS.

-405 Advanced Methods of Organic Synthesis and Characterization (4:2-6) (Prerequisite: 202 or permission of department) Content to be divided between three areas: synthetic organic methods stressing library and laboratory work in preparative chemistry; physical methods of characterization including systematic identification of organic compounds by interpretive spectroscopy; structure and reaction dynamics including structure and reactivity relationships, molecular rearrangements, and kinetic techniques to solve problems in reaction mechanisms.

-407 Introduction to Polymer Science (3) (Prerequisite: 202 or permission of department) Emphasis on polymer synthesis, characterization and structure/property relationships; addition and step-growth polymerizations; glass transition temperature; copolymers; the amorphous and crystalline states; mechanical properties.

-408 Biochemistry II (3) (Prerequisite: 301 and 404 or permission of department; Corequisite: 302) AS.
 Advanced principles of the structure, function, and analysis of biological molecules; chemical reactions of biomolecules including kinetics, mechanisms, and thermodynamics; regulation of chemical reactions and response to external signals by cells.
-Also includes advanced studies of select topics in biochemistry including bioinorganic chemistry, photochemistry, and molecular virology.

-497 Special Studies (3), (2), or (1) (Prerequisite: Permission of department) F, S. Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
+Also includes advanced studies of select topics in biochemistry including bioinorganic chemistry, photochemistry, and molecular virology. - 497 Special Studies (3), (2), or (1) (Prerequisite: Permission of department) F, S. Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
 A maximum of three semester hours may be earned.
 Academic Committee approval required for each seminar and practicum.
 All individual research projects are reviewed by three faculty members from two different disciplines.
-May be taken for credit (three hours) towards the Honors degree by special arrangement.

-498 Chemistry Internship (1) or (2) (Prerequisite: Chemistry 202 and permission of department) F, S, SU.
+May be taken for credit (three hours) towards the Honors degree by special arrangement. - 498 Chemistry Internship (1) or (2) (Prerequisite: Chemistry 202 and permission of department) F, S, SU.
 Students are introduced to independent practical work under the direction of a professional chemist which may include research or other related laboratory service.
 Students are required to keep a daily journal and complete a final report.
-A maximum of three semester hours of credit may be earned toward graduation.

-499 Chemistry Senior Capstone (1) (Prerequisite: at least 24 hours in chemistry) S. A required course for all senior chemistry majors as part of the assessment of the chemistry program.
+A maximum of three semester hours of credit may be earned toward graduation. - 499 Chemistry Senior Capstone (1) (Prerequisite: at least 24 hours in chemistry) S. A required course for all senior chemistry majors as part of the assessment of the chemistry program.